wazzja/website_checker/README.md

 ## Config.py

 You'll need to write your own config.py file with your personal info in it.
-That includes the BOT_TOKEN, your own telegram CHAT_ID, an URL and the WIDGET you want to watch.
+That includes the BOT_TOKEN, your own telegram CHAT_ID, an URL, the SELECTOR and SELECTOR_TYPE you want to watch.

 ### BOT_TOKEN